Best Non-VoIP SMS Verification Services (2026)

 Quick Answer

-Best overall: VoidMob - real US carrier SIMs, from $0.20/code, crypto-only, no KYC, 250+ platforms.
+Best overall: VoidMob - real US carrier numbers, from $0.15/code or a $19.99/mo dedicated number, crypto-only, no KYC, most platforms.
 Also offers mobile proxies and eSIMs in one unified dashboard.

 Best for international: SMSPool - 150+ countries, non-VoIP pools from $0.25+ (US)